- Types of Fibre

 A bulky stool is easier to pass.
 If you suffer from loose, watery stools, fibre can absorb water and add bulk and so help to solidify the stool.

-Insoluble fibre is mainly comprised of cellulose and is found in whole grains, found in nuts, beans and vegetables, as well as wheat bran.
+Insoluble fibre is mainly comprised of cellulose and is found in whole grains, nuts, beans and vegetables, as well as wheat bran.

 This type of fibre dissolves in water to form a gel-like material in the intestines.